The Best Web Design Software + Free Resources

 The thought of designing your own website may be a little daunting.
-There’s plenty of decent website builders out there, but for some, designing their own website is an exciting venture.
+There are plenty of decent website builders out there, some of which are free web builders.
+But for some, designing their own website is an exciting venture.
 Even if you’ve never designed a website before, don’t feel put off.
 There’s a whole bunch of software ready for you to sink your teeth into.

 If you’ve never built a website before, it may be worth considering a free tool or free trial first.
-I’m going to cover a selection of the best web design software in 2019, as well as loads of free resources.
+I’m going to cover a selection of the best web design software, as well as loads of free resources.

 This guide is designed to show you that anyone can create a website.
 You can create web pages, content, images, videos, etc. It doesn’t matter if you know (or don’t know) how to use FTP, this collection of the best web design software will assist you.

 Even if you’re a web designer but don’t know how to code, web design software can create pages using the likes of What You See Is What You Get (WYSIWYG).

 1 | Adobe Dreamweaver CC (Best Overall Software Package)

 Adobe Dreamweaver has been around for a long time, so holds a high reputation.
 You can code your website directly into Dreamweaver (you don’t even need to know much programming).
 Dreamweaver allows you to edit your website visually as well as using HTML/CSS editing (a lot of which you can obtain from free resources).

 Although Adobe Dreamweaver doesn’t offer any website templates, it does allow you to preview your creation at any time.
 Dreamweaver ensures you can develop responsive web design, meaning you can optimise your website for multiple devices.
 This is essential to a good user experience and can affect your SEO if you don’t incorporate it.

 If you’re lucky enough to be more of an advanced user, Dreamweaver supports the following technologies: